plausible/docs/docs/plausible-script.md

 Installing Plausible on a site can be a slightly different process depending on what tools you're using to manage your site.

+Are you using WordPress?
+We recommend you integrate Plausible by using our plugin.
+It's very lightweight, excludes your visits by default and allows you to see the stats directly in your WordPress dashboard.
+It also avoids conflicts with WP Rocket and similar plugins.
+[See more here](https://plausible.io/wordpress-analytics-plugin).

-We've put together several guides that cover popular website builders and content management systems (CMS) such as WordPress and Ghost.
+We've put together several guides that cover popular website builders and content management systems (CMS).
 Thanks to the members of our community, there are also integrations and plugins for several frameworks such as Hugo and GatsbyJS.
 We also have guides for single-page applications.

 Here's [the full list of all integrations and guides](integration-guides.md).
 These can help you set up and start counting your site visitors in no time.

-## Alternatively you can proxy our script
+## Alternatively you can proxy our snippet

-If you'd like to serve the script as a first-party connection from your domain name, we offer a way to proxy our script.
+If you'd like to serve our snippet as a first-party connection from your domain name, we offer a way to proxy our script.
 See [full details here](/proxy/introduction.md).

 ## Can I track visitors across my domain and subdomain?